 Common causes of neck tension

-The human musculature is surrounded by so-called fasciae.
-Fasciae are a net-like connective tissue, which are characterized by elasticity and thus make the body mobile.
-As soon as the fasciae stick together due to lack of movement or stress, they trigger pain in the shoulder, back or neck area.
+- Adhesive fascia: The human musculature is surrounded by so-called fasciae.
+Fascia is a net-like connective tissue that is characterized by elasticity and thus makes the body flexible.
+As soon as the fasciae stick together due to lack of movement or stress, they cause pain in the shoulder, back or neck area.

-The thoracic spine is very active by nature - but if it is not moving enough, the cervical spine, which is actually inactive, has to do significantly more work.
+- Too little movement: The thoracic spine is naturally very active - but if it is not moving enough, the cervical spine, which is actually inactive, has to do significantly more work.
 This in turn means that the muscles are constantly under tension and harden due to overloading.
 The consequences: A stiff neck or unpleasant neck tension.
 In this context, people are often affected by neck tension due to too much screen time.
 More movement in everyday life and regular exercise can help.

-If you are constantly under stress, you force your body to perform at its best every day.
+- Stress factors: If you are constantly under stress, you force your body to perform at its best every day.
 The tension causes the muscles to cramp and neck and shoulder tension quickly becomes noticeable.
-The core problem: In combination with stress, this can become a serious health issue.
+The core problem: in combination with stress, this can lead to serious health problems.
 Stress reduction is the key word here - taking regular breaks and keeping calm in stressful situations can already improve the general circumstances.

-Do you notice muscle tension in the neck area, especially after waking up?
+- The sleeping position: Is muscle tension in the neck area noticeable, especially after waking up?
 Then the tense neck muscles are probably due to a poor or unfavorable sleeping position.
 If the cervical spine is not sufficiently supported when lying down, the neck muscles have to correct the inadequate posture.
-This is often caused by an incorrect Pillow, which does not cushion unfavorable lying positions.
+This is often caused by an incorrect Pillow that does not cushion unfavorable lying positions.

 What to do for neck tension?
 With these exercises you can relieve your neck tension